daveho/daveho.github.com/_posts/2014-04-19-carpi-car-videos-with-the-raspberry-pi.md

 * DRM in recent DVDs means they often don't play correctly (I'm looking at you, [Disney](http://www.disney.com))
 * Unreliability (disc won't load, take it out, brush it off, cross fingers, put it back in, repeat)

 Over my winter break I put together a [Raspberry Pi-based solution for playing movies in the car](https://github.com/daveho/carpi).
-In this blog post I will describe the whole setup, link to relevant details, and reflect on the project and how it could be improved.
+In this post I will describe the whole setup, link to relevant details, and reflect on the project and how it could be improved.
 Overall, it works quite well and is (IMO) far less hassle than DVDs.

+If you're interested in all of the gory details, there is a [build log](https://raw.githubusercontent.com/daveho/carpi/master/notes/log.txt).

 ## Hardware